lint-staged/lint-staged/README.md

 npx lint-staged
 ```

-_Note we don’t pass a path as an argument for the runners.
+_Note: we don't pass a path as an argument for the runners.
 This is important since lint-staged will do this for you._

 ### ESLint with default parameters for `*.js` and `*.jsx` running as a pre-commit hook